 A complete and signed Permission to Treat Minor Child Form is required for treatment of minors without a parent or legal guardian present.
 This form is included in the pediatric new patient packets and can be requested from our team during business hours.

 To provide you with the best care, your doctor needs to know your health history.
 We will mail you a new patient packet with an Adult Health History Form or a Pediatric Health History Form.
 If you do not get the form before your first visit, come to the practice at least 15 minutes early to complete the form.
 To keep in contact with you we need your current address, email, and phone number.
 Other personal information such as your age, height, weight, allergies, occupation, communication needs are necessary so we can take care of you.
 Your first visit will include a review of your health history with your doctor and a physical exam so together you can complete a problem list, medication list, and treatment plan of care.
 After the visit is complete, our registration staff will make a follow up appointment, if necessary.
 We will provide you with a copy of your visit summary that includes your treatment plan and updated medication list.

 Canceling an Appointment

-If you miss your appointment, please call our clinic as soon as possible during our regular clinic hours to reschedule.
+If you miss your appointment, please call our practice as soon as possible during our regular practice hours to reschedule.
 A missed appointment will appear as a no-show unless you notify us within two hours prior to your appointment.